Children, Youth and Families

 The Children, Youth and Families curriculum prepares practitioners who can advocate for and intervene on behalf of children and youth in the social environments in which they live.
 These social workers also create service programs that support families of diverse backgrounds.
 Your coursework will consider findings in neuroscience and evidence-based research.

 You will complete seven core courses, three electives and fieldwork.
-Explore the Children Youth & Families Curriculum Snapshot.
+Explore the Children, Youth and Families Curriculum Snapshot.

 Research, Data, and Evaluation for Social Work with Children, Youth and Families